Performance Testing Sync-Over-Async Scenarios

 RPS Mean: 127

 In the results above for scenario one, you can see things work pretty well until we reach 256 concurrent connections and above.
 At 256 concurrent connections and above every request receives a bad response due to API timeouts.
-This behaviour is fairly consistent across scenerios 1 - 9.
+This behavior is fairly consistent across scenarios 1 - 9.
 The remaining scenarios are shown below with a link to the full data table outlining every scenario.
 You can see the entire table here.

 Async Scenario #2 (Suffers from sync-over-async issues)